skinos7/tiger7/project/ifname/lte.md

             },
             "timeout":"Maximum time to wait for the return of a PING echo packet",     // [ number ], The unit is in seconds "failed":"Number of detection failures",                                   // [ number ], If the number of detection failures exceeds this threshold, the link is deactivated
-            "interval":"Interval of each Successful detection",                        // [ number ], The unit is in seconds
+            "interval":"Interval of each Successful detection"                         // [ number ], The unit is in seconds

-            // Line shake calculation
-            "ill_range":"Total number of counts",                                      // [ number], Total number of counts "ill_delay":"Delay threshold",                                             // [ number], The unit is in millisecond
-            "ill_time":"Maximum time to warnning",                                     // [ number]
         },
         "recv":                                                                                          // detial configure for type is [ recv ]
         {